 The REQ-2.2 equalizer utilises parallel resonant circuits in a clever configuration whereby the bandwidth (Q) of the circuit can be adjusted like an active filter, but without any complex relay switching.
 The inductor/capacitor resonant "tank" eq circuit runs at a low internal signal level which avoids any inductor saturation effects.
 The overall result is the sound of real choke based filters with a big open sound, but without the limitation of only a few - or no bandwidth selections as found on traditional choke eq's.

-On the right side of the front panel are the High Pass Filter and Saturation controls with their own in/out switches.
-The overall System in/out controls and the power switch complete the picture.
-The channel A and channel B push button switches in this section can be grouped by holding down any switch for 5 seconds.
+On the right side of the front panel are the HIGH PASS FILTER and SATURATION controls with their own IN/OUT switches.
+The overall SYSTEM IN/OUT controls and the power switch complete the picture.
+The channel A and channel B push button switches (SYSTEM, HPF and SATURATION) can be grouped by holding down any switch for 5 seconds.
 This means for stereo work you only need to push either the channel A or B switch to change both channels simultaneously.
 (This feature only applies to units with serial number Q1110 and up).

 The REQ equalizer is available in a mastering or recording version with different boost/cut ranges as noted above.
 The High Pass Filter section of the mastering version has a softer slope (12dB/oct) compared to the recording version (18dB/oct) and the cutoff frequencies are more applicable to the mastering process.